Turkish Folk Dance

-I booked a whirling dervish performance through my hotel in Beyoğlu – or so I thought….
-Communication isn’t always easy in Istanbul since few people speak English.
-The person I usually ask for help wasn’t available, so I talked to a Turkish concierge who misunderstood me.
-Instead of the Mevlevi sema ceremony, he booked me for a cultural show of traditional Turkish folk dances.
+Thought I booked a whirling dervish performance through my hotel in Beyoğlu.
+In Istanbul communication isn’t always easy, since few people speak English.
+The person I usually ask for help was unavailable, and the concierge who helped didn’t understand me.
+Instead of the Mevlevi Sema Ceremony, he booked a cultural show of Turkish folk dance.
 The surprise turned out to be an incredibly entertaining Saturday evening!

 The talented dancers performed expressive harem, traditional, and belly dances from diverse cultures and regions in Turkey: